 You can import photos and videos from your computer, CD/DVD, removable drive, or network places into Elements Organizer to manage them in various ways.
 For example, you can create albums with the photos or tag the people in the photos.

-When you import a media file, Elements Organizer creates a link to the media file in a catalog.
+When you import a media file from a folder saved in the hard drive of your machine, Elements Organizer creates a link to the media file in a catalog.
 It does not copy or move the original image unless you specify it.
 You can import media files from a CD, DVD, or device such as a scanner, camera, card reader, or phone.
 By default, Elements Organizer first copies the media file into a folder on your hard disk and then creates a link to that copy.

 If you delete the original file from your hard disk, you cannot edit it, even though its thumbnail remains in a catalog.